The Glasgow Chamber Orchestra is a charity registered in Scotland No SC022256

 We welcome enquiries from potential new members in all sections.
 Although we have a very loyal membership, with many long-standing players, vacancies arise from time to time so we are always keen to hear from good, enthusiastic players who are interested in joining us.
 Ideally, you will be playing to at least the equivalent of Grade 8 level on your instrument.
 Typically, you would be invited to participate in a few rehearsals prior to taking an audition with our conductor and relevant section leaders.

-Currently, vacancies exist for violins, violas, double basses and trumpets.
+Currently, vacancies exist for French horn, violins, violas, cellos and double basses.

 All members pay an annual subscription, which is set each year at the Annual General Meeting of the orchestra.
-For the 2016/17 session, this is set at £120.
-A reduced subscription is available for students and unwaged members, by arrangement with our Treasurer.
+For the 2019/20 session, this is set at £120.
+A reduced subscription of £90 is available for students and unwaged members.

 If you are interested in becoming a member, please e-mail us at firstname.lastname@example.org for further information.